Pressio/pressio/docs/pages/main.md

 - create/run the ROM: \todo (all)

-## What steps does Pressio currently cover?
+@m_class{m-block m-warning}

+@par
-\pressioproj currently contains capabilities to perform the last step.
+pressioproj currently contains capabilities to perform the last step.
 \todo Say that we have plans for the other steps too.
 Maybe at some point we will provide tools to run the samples, but for now that is not a huge priority. we can develop something later on to aid this step.
 For example interfacing with efficient POD libraries, providing tools for specific mesh formats (exodus).

 ## The Pressio framework